xarray-contrib/xdggs/README.md

 - NumPy >= 1.24.0
 - Dask >= 2023.10.0 (optional, for parallel computing)

-You can install the dependencies with:
+If needed, you can install the dependencies with:

 ```bash
 pip install xarray numpy dask